littlebitselectronics/web-api-docs/source/includes/_projects.md

 q | string | Search projects by keyword sort | string | Sort projects by most recent or popular.
-Accepts either `recent` or `popular` tag | string | Return projects with a given tag bits | integer | Return projects with this product ID.
-Can be a comma separated list. user | integer | Return projects of a given user ID page | integer | Page number of returned results.
+Accepts either `recent` or `popular` tag | string | Return projects with a given tag bits | integer | Return projects with this variant ID.
+Can be a comma separated list. qty | integer | Return projects with this quantity of a corresponding variant ID.
+Can be a comma separated list of the same size as the list of bits. `*` is a valid quantity. user | integer | Return projects of a given user ID page | integer | Page number of returned results.
 Default is 1 per_page | integer | Number of results per page.
 Default is 10